 Professor James Maclaurin and Associate Professor Colin Gavaghan will be giving a keynote at the Statistics New Zealand Data Summit to be held at Te Papa in Wellington on 27 September:

 AI Technologies | Maximising benefits, minimising potential harm

 ABSTRACT: Artificial intelligence is coming at us before we fully understand what it might mean.
 Established ways of doing things in areas like transport regulation, crime prevention and legal practice are being challenged by new technologies such as driverless cars, crime prediction software and 'AI lawyers'.
 AI technologies pose fascinating legal, practical and ethical challenges, which require interdisciplinary solutions.

 Professor James Maclaurin will represent New Zealand’s Royal Society Te Apārangi on a Horizon Scanning Report on AI for the Australian Commonwealth Science Council.

 The report was commissioned by Australia’s Chief Scientist and the Commonwealth Science Council to undertake a comprehensive study into the opportunities and challenges presented by the deployment of artificial intelligence in Australia and New Zealand.

-The AI and Law in New Zealand Project will again be running summer workshops at Oxford (in November 2018) and the University of Otago (in January 2019).
-This year’s Oxford workshop will be held at Jesus College and will again be in conjunction with Oxford’s Uehiro Centre for Practical Ethics.
+The AI and Law in New Zealand Project will again be running summer workshops at Oxford (in November 2018) and the University of Otago (in September 2019).
+The Oxford workshop was held at Jesus College in conjunction with Oxford’s Uehiro Centre for Practical Ethics.